Two Way Street Online

 • ensure that staff are knowledgeable about current legislation and reporting requirements related to child protection and maltreatment and that a system for reporting and recording suspicious incidents is in place

-• access current information about the procedures to be taken in relation to allegations of child abuse or neglect
+• provide access to current information about the procedures to be taken in relation to allegations of the harm or risk of harm to children and young people

-• ensure a guidebook to recognising signs of abuse or neglect will be made available to all staff to remind them of the possible signs of child abuse, and the procedures they should follow if a child in their care displays behaviour or physical signs that could indicate abuse has taken place (Reporting Abuse and Neglect – Participants Handbook)
+• ensure a guidebook to recognising signs of harm or risk of harm including abuse or neglect will be made available to all staff to remind them of the possible signs of harm, and the procedures they should follow if a child or young person in their care displays behaviour or physical signs that could indicate harm has taken place (Reporting Abuse and Neglect – Participants Handbook)

 • regularly remind staff about TWS’s policies, procedures and confidentiality requirements in regard to child protection